SOS (Avicii song)

-"SOS" is the first posthumous single by Swedish DJ Avicii featuring co-production from Albin Nedler and Kristoffer Fogelmark, and vocals from American singer Aloe Blacc.
-It was released on 10 April 2019 and is included on his posthumous third studio album Tim, released on 6 June 2019.
+"SOS" is the first posthumous single by Swedish DJ Avicii, featuring co-productions from Albin Nedler and Kristoffer Fogelmark, and vocals by American singer Aloe Blacc.
+It was released on 10 April 2019 as the lead single of Avicii's posthumous third studio album, Tim (2019).
 The single is also his second number-one (and his first posthumously charted single to reach number-one), as well as Blacc's first, on Billboard's Dance/Mix Show Airplay chart, in its 1 June 2019 issue.

 The song was produced by Albin Nedler, Kristoffer Fogelmark, and Avicii.
 It features an interpolation of "No Scrubs" by TLC, written by Tameka Cottle, Kandi Burruss, and Kevin "She'kspere" Briggs.

 The song was released alongside a video featuring comments on the Avicii Memory Board, as well as a behind-the-scenes video that was released two hours prior.
 It debuted at number one on the singles chart in Sweden on two days of sales.